by Alice Von Kannon

 But in the final analysis, every author of historical fiction knows that the world he’s crafting is, in the end, a conceit.
 It’s essentially a fantasyland, no less than Middle Earth or the planet Arrakis.
 History is our anchor to that world, keeping us always connected to the core truths of human nobility and human folly.
 Serious authors of historical fiction live out their lives surrounded by a mountain of minutia, always struggling to “get it right,” to craft a world that at the very least might have been, one that reflects the essentials of that time and place.

-For me, the great charm of Heyer’s Regency world is that, not only is it one that might have been, it’s one I long to visit, no less than some character in a Twilight Zone episode, desperately attempting to cling to a nostalgic past that never really existed – this was a favorite storyline for Rod Serling, one he trotted out again and again.
+For me, the great charm of Heyer’s Regency world is that, not only is it one that might have been, it’s one I long to visit.
 Yes, the real Regency was a world of infant mortality and typhus and grinding poverty and social injustice — all the hallmarks of human misery.
 Unfortunately, what’s left of American letters has become slavishly dystopian.
 Only the misery of humanity is granted any legitimacy or literary weight.
 Fiction itself is under assault from many in the elite, the novel labeled an art form that no longer has any legitimate function in the brave new world.
 Schools have begun to toss fiction out of the mix of what our kids read in the classroom.
 Poe and Hawthorne and Melville are now dead white guys.
-But if novels exist to perform three functions, to inspire, to inform, but above all to entertain, Heyer had it down pat.
+But if novels exist to perform three functions, to inspire, to inform, but above all to entertain, Heyer was a master of the craft.

-One of the works cited in the dictionary's notes, Pompey the Little, is a charming novel, considered by historians to be the first “it-narrative,” utilizing a non-human point of view.
-In this case, it’s the observations on society of a small lap dog named Pompey.
+One of the works cited in the dictionary, Pompey the Little, is a charming novel, featuring the observations on society of a small lap dog named Pompey.
 In his preface, the author, the Reverend Francis Coventry, dedicates the work to Henry Fielding, the author of Tom Jones.
 The good reverend decries those who hold novels in contempt, pseudo-intellectuals and the generally grim-minded who take great pains to let you know they never read them.
-He offers to speak a few words on the behalf of novel-writing:
+He offers a few words on the behalf of novel-writing:

 "To convey instruction in a pleasant manner, and mix entertainment with it, is certainly a commendable undertaking, perhaps more like to be attended with success than graver precepts; and even where amusement is the chief thing consulted, there is some little merit in making people laugh, when it is done without giving offense to religion, or virtue, or good manners.
 If the laugh be not raised at the expense of innocence or decency, good humour bids us to indulge it, and we cannot well laugh too often. "